-Each column also has an associated value.
+create column family counterCF with default_validation_class=CounterColumnType INCR counterCF['key']['column'] BY 1; Each column also has an associated value.
 Just as a column name has a "comparator", values have "validators".
 The validator identifies the data type of the value being stored.
 Cassandra has plenty of built in validators, for example: BytesType, UTF8Type, IntegerType, DateType, DoubleType, etc. One very unique validator we will use is the CounterColumnType.
 This type lets ApacheCassandra know the data should be validated as a "Counter".
 Counters are a special column type that allow you to increment or decrement the value stored within that column in one smooth operation.
-In the example below you will see the creation and manipulation of the counters.
-Note: this feature was added in Cassandra version 0.8.0.
+In Listing 2 you will see the creation and manipulation of the counters.

+This feature was added in Cassandra version 0.8.0.